conda-forge/nvtop-feedstock/README.md

 Summary: Neat Videocard TOP

-A (h)top like task monitor for AMD and NVIDIA GPUs.
-It can handle multiple GPUs and print information about them in a htop familiar way.
+A (h)top like task monitor for GPUs and accelerators.
+It can handle multiple GPUs and print information about them in a htop-familiar way.

 Current build status